Skip to content

 Time Tracking for Electricians: Journeymen, Apprentices, and Prevailing-Wage Jobs

 Your day starts before the sun does.
-The crew rolls to a supply house at 6:15 to pick up wire and a couple of panels, then splits: two journeymen and an apprentice to the school-district retrofit that is on a public wage determination, another journeyman and two apprentices to a private tenant build-out across town.
-By 6:45 someone is already asking who is clocked in, on which job, and whether the apprentice who rode with the wrong truck is on the right classification.
-That question, asked every single morning, is what this guide is about.
+The crew rolls to a supply house at 6:15 to pick up wire and a couple of panels, then splits.
+Two journeymen and an apprentice go to the school-district retrofit that's on a public wage determination, and another journeyman and two apprentices go to a private tenant build-out across town.

-Electrical work is not one crew standing on one slab all day.
-It is people who split, jobs that mix public and private in the same week, and hours that have to land against the right project so your billing, your job costing, and your certified payroll all survive a second look.
-This is a guide to the method: how to run time tracking that fits the way an electrical shop actually moves.
-If you want the case for why Clox specifically fits electricians, that lives on the electricians page.
-Here we are talking about the workflow.
+Electrical work isn't one crew standing on one slab all day.
+It's people who split, jobs that mix public and private in the same week, and hours that have to land against the right project so your billing, your job costing, and your certified payroll all survive a second look.

 The unit electricians actually bill by

 Ask a landscaper what they sell and they will say the visit.
-Ask an electrician and it is more layered: labor hours against a project, split by who did the work and what they are classified as.
-A journeyman hour and an apprentice hour are not the same cost, and on public work they are not the same rate.
-When you bid the next panel upgrade or the next tenant improvement, the number you trust comes from real hours you captured last time, tagged to the right job.
-Guess at that and you either leave money on the table or eat the overage.
+Ask an electrician and it's more layered: labor hours against a project, split by who did the work and what they're classified as.
+A journeyman hour and an apprentice hour aren't the same cost, and on public work they're not the same rate.

 Clox.